 20. ‘Like A Rolling Stone’ – David Bowie & Mick Ronson

-As part of Mick Ronson’s final solo record, Heaven and Hull, Bowie jumped on to the cover of Bob Dylan’s iconic 1965 classic.
-Never shy to show his admiration for Dylan, Bowie famously wrote a song in tribute to the great man where he would sing: “Now hear this Robert Zimmerman, though I don’t suppose we’ll meet.”
+As part of Mick Ronson’s final solo record, Heaven and Hull, Bowie jumped onto the cover of Bob Dylan’s iconic 1965 classic.
+Never shy to show his admiration for Dylan, Bowie famously wrote a song in tribute, or perhaps more accurately, directly aimed at the great man where he would sing: “Now hear this Robert Zimmerman, though I don’t suppose we’ll meet.”

 “I think he hates me,” Bowie once said in an interview after their first meeting.
-However, the years would go by and mutual respect would develop between the two.
-While it may not reside high on some of Bowie’s best vocal work, it’s made the list for the gravity of the song.
+However, the years would go by, and mutual respect would develop between the two.
+While it may not reside high on some of Bowie’s best vocal work, it’s made our covers list for the gravity of the song and the singer who sang it.

 19. ‘Blowin’ in the Wind’ – Peter, Paul and Mary

 Depending on your viewpoint Peter, Paul and Mary are either incredibly cool or incredibly square.
-We’re not sure we care to separate the two as with this rendition of Dylan’s classic they straddle the line perfectly.
+We’re not sure we care to separate the two, as with this rendition of Dylan’s classic, they straddle the line perfectly and blend the two factions effortlessly.

-Their effortless harmonies transform Dylan’s protest anthem into something so twee we expect Wes Anderson to be filming it in a pastel pastry shop as we speak.
+Their seamless harmonies transform Dylan’s protest anthem into something so twee we expect Wes Anderson to be filming it in a pastel pastry shop as we speak.

 18. ‘Maggie’s Farm’ – Rage Against The Machine